thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 | `character(n)`, `char(n)`            | variable     | Fixed-length string, blank padded         | N/A                            |
 | `text`                               | variable     | Variable-length string, unlimited length  | N/A                            |

 The `serial` data type is not a true type, but merely a notational convenience for creating a unique identifier column.
-When creating a column with a `serial` type, a PostgreSQL server instead creates an `integer` column where its default values will be assigned by a sequence generator.
+When creating such a column, a PostgreSQL server instead creates an `integer` column with an attached sequence generator.

-A **sequence generator** is a hidden integer value that starts with `1` by default.
+A **sequence generator** is a special single-row table that's used for generating numbers in sequential order.
+The sequence generator attached to a `serial` column starts with value of `1` by default.
+In this case, the `id` column.

 When an entity without an `id` value is inserted into the table, the entity is given the current integer value for its `id` attribute.
 Then, the next integer value is calculated by incrementing it by `1`.
 When an entity is deleted from the table, it integer value of the `id` attribute is not reused.
 Therefore, each entity in the table is guaranteed to have a unique `id` attribute for all time.
 Almost every table you create will have an `id serial` column.

 ```text
 \d movies_id_seq